sagemath/trac_to_gh/Issue 2141.md

 # Issue 2141: Access to file list on notebook.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2141

 Original creator: robertwb